| || |

 When populations were small enough, like Los Angeles in the late 1800s, wastewater was collected in buckets and put into agricultural fields or into rivers and streams.

-As cities grew, and medical research progressed, people began to understand the health consequences of throwing their untreated waste into fields and rivers.
-Cities began to build independent sewerage systems to convey, adequately treat and dispose of their wastewater.
+As cities grew and medical research progressed, people began to understand the health consequences of placing their untreated waste into fields and rivers.
+Cities began to build sewerage systems to convey, treat and dispose of their wastewater.
 Because of this, life expectancy has nearly doubled with the eradication of waterborne diseases.
-As a matter of fact, the British Medical Journal asked its readers what they viewed as the greatest medical advance of the past 150 years, and its readers selected improved sanitation over all other medical achievements, such as the development of antibiotics and anesthesia.
+As a matter of fact, the British Medical Journal asked its readers what they viewed as the greatest medical advance of the past 150 years, and its readers selected improved sanitation over all other medical achievements including the development of antibiotics and anesthesia.

 Today, there are two major regional wastewater treatment systems in Los Angeles County.
-The Sanitation Districts manage a wastewater treatment system serving over 5 million people in 78 of the 88 cities in Los Angeles County, plus unincorporated county areas.
-The Sanitation Districtsâ€™ system includes 11 wastewater treatment plants, two tunnels extending from Carson to White Point on the Palos Verdes Peninsula, and four outfall pipelines that run along the ocean floor and discharge treated wastewater offshore.
+The Sanitation Districts manage a wastewater treatment system serving about 5.6 million people in 78 of the 88 cities in Los Angeles County, plus unincorporated county areas.
+The Sanitation Districtsâ€™ system includes 11 wastewater treatment plants, 47 pumping plants, 1,410 miles of sewers, two tunnels extending from Carson to White Point on the Palos Verdes Peninsula, and four outfall pipelines that run along the ocean floor and discharge treated wastewater offshore.

-The other major sewerage system is managed by the City of Los Angeles.
-It includes the Hyperion Treatment Plant, Donald C. Tillman Water Reclamation Plant, Los Angeles-Glendale Water Reclamation Plant, and Terminal Island Treatment Plant.
+The other major wastewater treatment system is managed by the City of Los Angeles.
+That system includes the Hyperion Treatment Plant, Donald C. Tillman Water Reclamation Plant, Los Angeles-Glendale Water Reclamation Plant, and Terminal Island Treatment Plant.
 The cityâ€™s system also includes two ocean outfalls, one in Santa Monica Bay and the other in Los Angeles Harbor.

 Organization and Governance